8 Steps to Completing the 2023–24 FAFSA® Form

 Tip: If you’re the parent, read “8 Easy Steps for Parents Completing the FAFSA® form.”

-Tip: If you see the option to complete a “renewal” FAFSA form, choose that option.
+Tip: If you’re a returning applicant and see the option to complete a “renewal” FAFSA form, choose that option.
 When you choose to renew your FAFSA form, your demographic information from the previous year will repopulate into your new application, which saves you some time.

 Create a save key.